-SEP T1(S1) is triggered for an outgoing L4 bearer release procedure (see Figure V.9).
+SEP T1(S1) initiates an outgoing L4 bearer release procedure (see Figure V.9).
 Such a L4-related stimuli may be received from the MGC (1) or from the partner SEP (due to correspondent sepplink settings).
-After successful TLS session release (3, 4), the MG initiates immediately an outgoing IP transport connection release (5).
+After successful TLS session release (3, 4), the MG immediately initiates an outgoing IP transport connection release (5).

 …